Questions about the application process and payment

 The different membership categories of ETSI are described in the ETSI Rules of Procedure, Annex 1, contained in the ETSI Directives.

-National Standards Organization: A National Standards Organization is a standards organization whose function is to carry out at national level the activities related to standstill, public enquiry, establishment of the national position for the vote on draft European Standards as well as the transposition and withdrawal of national standards; and which is normally recognized by its Government as being authorized to make them available to the public at the national level.
+National Standards Organizations: Organizations whose function is to carry out at national level the activities related to Standstill, Public Enquiry, establishment of the national position for the vote on draft European Standards as well as the transposition and withdrawal of national standards.
+These organizations are recognized by their governments as being authorized to make those standards available to the public at the national level.

-Manufacturer: A Manufacturer is defined as a company having a substantial capacity to develop and/or produce and/or install and/or maintain products to be used in, or directly or indirectly connected to, an electronics communications network.
+Manufacturers: Companies developing and/or producing and/or installing and/or maintaining products to be used in, or directly or indirectly connected to, an electronics communications network.

 An association or organization of such Manufacturers also falls within this category.

-Network Operator: A Network Operator is defined as an operator of an electronics communications network or part thereof.
+Network Operators: Operators of an electronics communications network or part thereof.

 An association or organization of such Network Operators also falls within this category.

-Research Body: A Research Body is defined as any legally established research body concerned with electronics communications and related areas.
-A Public Research Body is a not-for-profit research organization whose main stakeholders are in the Public sector.
+Research Bodies: Establishment performing research related to electronics communications and related areas.
+A Public Research Body is a not-for-profit research organization whose majority ownership is within the public sector.

 An association or organization of such Service Providers also falls within this category.